Clinical-Genomics/BALSAMIC/.github/ISSUE_TEMPLATE/validation_report.md

 ## Person(s) involved in the development of new release
 - Developer/s: [Name]
-- Validation operator/s: [Name]
+- Verification operator/s: [Name]
-- Validation reviewer/s: [Name]
+- Verification reviewer/s: [Name]

 ## Summary

 <!--
-Provide a brief summary of the validation performed for the release, including the objectives and scope.
+Provide a brief summary of the verification performed for the release, including the objectives and scope.
 -->

 [Summary]

-These are the goals of this validation:
+These are the goals of this verification:
 1. [Goal 1]
 2. [Goal 2]
 3. [Goal 3]